Eat together as often as you can as a family

 - Keep a diary of what your child is eating over a week so you can clearly see what they're eating

-- Contact the health visitor service if you would like advice or support around your child’s eating habits
+- Contact your GP if you would like advice or support around your child’s eating habits

 - Do not give your child attention for not eating - this is very hard, but the more attention they get the worse meal times may become